The risks of buying online and how to avoid them

-The BAuA provides guidance for buying safe products online in the publication "Unsafe products in online trading - information, tips and recommendations" (Unsichere Produkte im Onlinehandel - Informationen, Tipps und Empfehlungen).
+BAuA provides guidance for buying safe products online in the publication "Unsafe Products in Online Trading - Information, Tips and Recommendations" (Unsichere Produkte im Onlinehandel - Informationen, Tipps und Empfehlungen).
 In addition to numerous practical tips and explanations regarding e-commerce, this publication includes a checklist to help people identify problematic distributors and unsafe or counterfeit products.
 Ideally, you should examine the specific supplier's website more closely based on the questions in the checklist.

 If the answer to one of these questions is negative, customers should think again about buying the product and/or about the chosen supplier.
 There is limited scope for liability claims in such situations.
 Gaining access to the distributor is problematic, and possible returns or reimbursements of the purchase price are sure to be difficult.

-One problem increasingly facing market surveillance authorities is that products are delivered to end customers directly.
+One problem that market surveillance authorities are increasingly facing is the fact that products are delivered to end customers directly.
 Particularly via sales platforms or online shops, unsafe products also make it into Germany - reaching both distributors and end users alike.
 These products don't always meet the safety requirements set out in legislation on the internal market.

-With the study "Advancements of the BAuA Product Safety Portal: Internet Trade and Product Safety" (Weiterentwicklung des BAuA-Produktsicherheitsportals: Internethandel und Produktsicherheit), the BAuA highlights legal and organisational possibilities for the further development of market surveillance in the world of e-commerce.
-The study also describes the stakeholders involved in e-commerce, such as platform operators and fulfilment centres, and describes the typical selling methods and their hidden dangers: online shops, online auction houses, portals acting as intermediaries, and classifieds markets.
+With the study "Advancements of BAuA's Product Safety Portal: Internet Trade and Product Safety" (Weiterentwicklung des BAuA-Produktsicherheitsportals: Internethandel und Produktsicherheit), BAuA highlights legal and organisational possibilities for the further development of market surveillance in the world of e-commerce.
+The study also analyses the stakeholders involved in e-commerce, such as platform operators and fulfilment centres, and describes the typical selling methods and their hidden dangers: online shops, online auction houses, portals acting as intermediaries, and classifieds markets.